How To Cut A Pineapple

-If you’re looking for spears or chunks, cut the pineapple in half through the center.
+If you’re looking for spears or chunks, carefully cut the pineapple in half lengthwise through the center.
 Then use your chef’s knife or large utility knife to cut the pineapple into 4 pieces lengthwise.
 You can then cut the tough core from the center of each wedge.

-If you’re making rings, you can use a cookie cutter or a biscuit cutter to remove the core.
+If you’re making rings, you can use a cookie cutter or a biscuit cutter to remove and discard the core.
 Easy as pie… napple.
 Sorry, that was terrible and I fully expect my editor to remove it.

 Editor's Note; "No Jorge, the world needs to see what you've done."

 Now simply use your knife to cut each quarter (or ring) into spears, slices, chunks, or bite-sized pieces.
 You’re done!
 See?
 That wasn’t hard at all.

 You came here to learn how to cut a pineapple, and now you do.
 The next step is to get the appropriate tool for the job.
 Below, we’ve listed our picks for best knives to cut or slice a delicious pineapple for your culinary needs.
 You need a cutting board and one of these excellent knives.

 This Kiritsuke chef knife features a sword-like front end and straighter edge than most chef’s knives, making it ideal for push cuts.